This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Meet the maker

-If Wilhelm Kling If he wants to check whether the gem he has just set has found its place in the piece of jewellery, he holds it up to the light and squints.
-If the trapezoidal plateau of the diamond reflects the light evenly, it has worked properly.
+If Wilhelm Kling wants to check whether the gemstone he has just set has found its place in the piece of jewelry, he holds it up to the light and squints.
+If the trapezoidal table of the diamond reflects the light evenly, he has done a good job.
 He nods.
-Craftsmanship, he says, when you are amazed at how precisely he has worked.t.
+"Just craftsmanship," he says when one shows astonishment at how precisely he has worked.

 craft

-Because Kling is a craftsman through and through.
-Just like his father was. also one ring, also a master jewel setter.
-The hard work runs in the family.
-You should have a few prerequisites if you want to get into the trade, he says.
-A steady hand and some skill are probably an advantage.
-But as Kling puts it, the dazzling craft with the sparkling stones is one that leaves no room for vanity.
-What does not come into play in his description is how detailed and intricate the work with diamonds is, a real art in itself.
-Just having the patience to find a suitable place for the stone in the piece of jewelery so much can be said: this work requires much more than just a little skill and a steady hand..
+For Kling is a true craftsman through and through.
+Just like his father was.
+Also a Kling, also a master gem setter.
+The rocky work runs in the family.
+One should bring a few prerequisites if one wants to enter the craft, he says.
+A steady hand and some skill are certainly advantageous.
+But as Kling portrays it, the dazzling craft with the sparkling stones is one that leaves no room for vanity.
+What does not come into play in his description is how intricate and labor-intensive working with diamonds is, a true art in itself.
+Just having the patience to find a suitable place for the stone in the piece of jewelry – let it be said: This work demands much more than just a bit of skill and a steady hand.

 The workshop in the basement